kaiorosa1/100-days-of-code/log-r5.md

 # 100 Days Of Code - Log (Round 5)

+## Day 94: June 3, 2020

+**Today's Progress**: I worked on the Libsys project.
+Now the edit/delete functionality is being handled on their own components and I will be working on changes on the forms again.

+**Thoughts**: Not a very productive day but I was able to do what was necessary!!!
+I need to up my game when it comes to time management!!

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/biblioteca-kr/commit/1dc2b4e211a2b45bf7e33993c7583148b6d057a4)

+---

 ## Day 93: June 2, 2020

 **Today's Progress**: I worked on the edit delete buttons and I also added an output to the data-table.